 I was approved for funding, however, my spousal/partner circumstances have changed.
 Is my application still valid?

 Eligibility for the Publicly Funded IVF Program applies to all applicants (intended parents).
 Funding amounts are determined by the combined pre-tax income (line 15000) of the applicant(s) Notice of Assessment or Notice of Re-assessment from the current tax year.
 As funding approvals are determined based on information from all intended parents, if your spousal or partner status has changed after your application has been approved your application is no longer valid.
 You will need to discuss your treatment plan with your fertility specialist and re-apply to the program.
-You must continue to meet the program eligibility and income qualification requirements at the time that you re-apply to the program.
+You must continue to meet the program eligibility criteria and income qualification requirements at the time that you re-apply to the program.

 I have coverage for IVF treatment through private insurance.
 Am I still eligible for the publicly funded IVF program?